Deep in the Dragon’s Belly: A Visit Inside a Silver Refinery

-To do that, you might have to go deep underground, as I am doing in the photo on the right.
+To do that, you might have to go deep underground, as I am doing in the photo.
 Going hundreds of meters underground isn’t everybody’s cup of tea, but I often find the information I glean down there to be invaluable.

 Management.
 If you’ve been to enough of these mines – and I think I have – you can start to sense if they’re performing on-plan.

 For example, the mine I visited last week has built a new crusher, ore bin and ball mill in less than eight months.
 That’s really fast.
 They did it under budget, too.
 So obviously these guys know what they’re doing.